esy/esy.github.io/docs/environment.md

 * **build environment** — an environment which is used to build the project

-* **command environment** — an environment which is used running text editors/IDE and for general testing of the built artfiacts
+* **command environment** — an environment which is used for running text editors/IDE and for general testing of the built artifacts

-* **test environment** — an environment which includes the current package's installation directories and expored environment.
+* **test environment** — an environment which includes the current package's installation directories and exported environment.
 This is useful if you need an environment in which the current application appears installed.

 Each environment consists of two parts: